To put it mildly, this does in fact stink.

 - Please wear a mask that covers your mouth and nose for the duration of the hand off or appointment.

-- Please note that your trainer may not be able to wear a mask for some or all of the appointment.
-We will have masks with us but the majority of our cases are fear, aggression, and reactivity and even people social dogs are typically spooked by an unknown human meeting them for the first time with a mask on.
+- Please expect that your trainer will wear a mask for the appointment or hand-off as well.
+We will sometimes make exceptions as the majority of our cases are fear, aggression, and reactivity and even people social dogs are sometimes spooked by an unknown human meeting them for the first time with a mask on.
+However, we cannot make those exceptions when case saturations are high locally and the risk is elevated.

 - There are no exceptions to this protocol.
 If you are unable or unwilling to follow this protocol, please do not book in person services with us.
 If we arrive for an appointment and you are unwilling to follow the protocol, your appointment will be cancelled without refund.

-- Please note that we are not doing initial appointments in person until we reach Level 3 Services guidelines.
+- Please note that we are not doing initial appointments in person until we reach Level 3 Services guidelines as initial appointments are very conversation heavy.
 Your initial consult can be done via either FaceTime or Zoom so the social distancing, masks, and outdoor setting don’t impede us being able to clearly talk through issues and the plans/skills we’ll be using to address those issues.

 How Can You Help?This will be a tough time for small businesses, vulnerable populations, healthcare professionals, and many others.
 We will reserve our advice for our little corner of the world and what we expect to be most helpful.